azuzic/process-app/README.md

 ## Overview

-The Procees app allows users to manage processes consisting of different blocks of activity.
+The Process app allows users to manage processes consisting of different blocks of activity.
 Users can view a list of processes, click on a process to view its details, and interact with various blocks associated with the process.
 These blocks can include starting a process, completing a form, having a conversation, and receiving system notifications.

 The app is divided into two main parts: ADMIN and USER.

 ## Additional Dependencies

-The Procees app utilizes the following additional dependencies:
+The Process app utilizes the following additional dependencies:

 - ![Firebase](https://img.shields.io/badge/-Firebase-FFCA28?style=flat&logo=Firebase&logoColor=black) Firebase is a comprehensive suite of cloud-based tools provided by Google for building web and mobile applications.
 It offers features such as authentication, real-time database, cloud storage, and more.
 - ![Crypto-Random-String](https://img.shields.io/badge/-Crypto--Random--String-FF6F00?style=flat) Crypto-Random-String is a JavaScript library that provides a simple way to generate cryptographically strong random strings.
 It is often used for generating unique identifiers or secure tokens.